+The final way in which research can be nonexperimental is that it can be qualitative.
 The types of research we have discussed so far are all quantitative, referring to the fact that the data consist of numbers that are analyzed using statistical techniques.
-But as you will learn in this chapter, many observational research studies are more qualitative in nature.
 In qualitative research, the data are usually nonnumerical and therefore cannot be analyzed using statistical techniques.
-Rosenhan's observational study of the experience of people in psychiatric wards was primarily qualitative.
+Rosenhan's study of the experience of people in a psychiatric ward was primarily qualitative.
 The data were the notes taken by the "pseudopatients"-the people pretending to have heard voices-along with their hospital records.
 Rosenhan's analysis consists mainly of a written description of the experiences of the pseudopatients, supported by several concrete examples.
-To illustrate the hospital staff's tendency to "depersonalize" their patients, he noted, "Upon being admitted, I and other pseudopatients took the initial physical examinations in a semi-public room, where staff members went about their own business as if we were not there" (Rosenhan, 1973, p.
-256).
+To illustrate the hospital staff's tendency to "depersonalize" their patients, he noted, "Upon being admitted, I and other pseudopatients took the initial physical examinations in a semipublic room, where staff members went about their own business as if we were not there" (Rosenhan, 1973, p.
+256)3.
 Qualitative data has a separate set of analysis tools depending on the research question.
 For example, thematic analysis would focus on themes that emerge in the data or conversation analysis would focus on the way the words were said in an interview or focus group.